Hjorthmedh/RGCmorphology/ms/intro.md

 ## Selection of multiple feature vectors

-Rodrieck and Brening (1983) described the need to base RGC classification on objectively measurable features, which if used to form axes, would define a feature space.
+Rodrieck and Brening (1983) described the need to base neuronal classification on objectively measurable features, which if used to form axes, would define a feature space.
 If we look at the cartoon in Figure 3A, we can see that dendritic area on the y-axis can separate